![]() |

 Burdened with Empty Sacrifices

-Isaiah 1:11; 12; 13; 14; 15; 16; 17; 18; 19; Yehawah Eloheyem was not pleased with Israel's sacrificial offerings that did not produce true repentance.
+Isaiah 1:11; 12; 13; 14; 15; 16; 17; 18; 19; Yehwah Elohe, was not pleased with Israel's sacrificial offerings that did not produce true repentance.
 The Israelites did not return their hearts to obey the Covenant 10 Commandments.
-Yehawah was
+Yehwah was

 [Torach = burdened] and